giantswarm/docs/src/content/vintage/use-the-api/kubectl-gs/telemetry.md

 ## User identifier hash {#user-id-hash}

-We submit a hash that is supposed to be unique to each user using kubectl-gs, to allow counting unique users.
-The hash is generated based on the following data and SHA256-hashed before submission:
+We submit a hash that is supposed to be distinct to each user using kubectl-gs, to allow counting users.
+It is generated based on the following data and SHA256-hashed before submission:

 - Operating system
 - Processor architecture